romhack/JewelMasterCompression/jmArith/README.md

 The following steps are used for decoding:

 1. Read XOR flag and Size of unpacked data:
-3A600-3A601 first word (prt is stored at 0x1806): first bit is a xor or not-xor flag, rest 15 bits is a plain size of data / 8: counter is for longwords: 4 bytes, so minimal size is 4*8*1 = 32, i.e. 64 pixels - exactly 1 tile in 4bpp.
+3A600-3A601 first word (ptr is stored at 0x1806): first bit is a xor or not-xor flag, rest 15 bits is a plain size of data / 8: counter is for longwords: 4 bytes, so minimal size is 4*8*1 = 32, i.e. 64 pixels - exactly 1 tile in 4bpp.
 8118 means it will be xored unpack, 118 tiles will be unpacked

 2. Read and unpack LUT from 3A602-0x3A652.
 Plain LUT structure: 16 bit word